pmarecki/flux_k/core/info.md

-# core dir
+# core
-- Contains general technologies used on many clusters.
+- "apps" dir for general/external applications
-- Specifics for particular cluster set by kustomizations in `./cluster/{clustr-name}/kustomizations`
+- specifics for particular cluster should be set by kustomizations in `./cluster/{clustr-name}/kustomizations`